hlayaminhtike/pdf/README.md

 # pdf
 This is word file and power point.

 A PROJECT REPORT ON
 “APPs in Myanmar”
 For
 Company Name
-				GEO MANDALAR INVESTMENT & TECHNOLOGY Co.. ltd Director
+GEO MANDALAR INVESTMENT & TECHNOLOGY Co.ltd
+Director
 U Ravi Chhabra
 SUPERVISOR